Naveenaduri/personal-budget-frontend/README.md

 - One visual regression test is performed using Applitools and that is in cypress/integration.
 - This test ensures that the application's visual elements remain consistent across updates.
+###Two unit tests were written at backend on signup api.

+##Mysql Database is installed in the system where the backend is deployed.